 - All international students enter the United States with “F-1″ visa classification (non-immigrant student status).
 In order to get F-1 status, an applicant must present the I-20 form issued from the University to the US Consulate in his or her country.
-The University of Oregon will not mail the I-20 form until the applicant has been judged admissible on academic grounds, has shown the language proficiency to succeed in the program, and has certified adequate financial resources for support.
+The University of Oregon will not mail the I-20 form until the applicant has been judged admissible on academic grounds, has shown language proficiency to succeed in the program, and has certified adequate financial resources for support.
 International applicants must have proof that adequate financial resources are available to cover expenses while completing the graduate program.
 The Financial Statement form must be sent to the Office of Admissions.
-Further information is available from the Office of International Programs, phone 541-346-3206.
+Further information is available from International Affairs, phone 541-346-3206.

-Students admitted to the program usually receive partial support with a graduate teaching fellowship (GTF), which includes a stipend, tuition waiver, and health insurance.
+Students admitted to the program usually receive support with a graduate teaching fellowship (GTF), which includes a salary, tuition waiver, and health insurance.
 Applicants do not need to fill out a separate application to be considered for a graduate teaching fellowship, as all students admitted to the program are considered for the available fellowships.
-For more information about graduate teaching fellowships, please consult Graduate Student Funding and Graduate Program FAQ.
+The Environmental Studies Program and the student’s chosen focal department share funding for each doctoral student, and the amount of funding is dictated by the focal department funding culture.
+For example, a focal department that typically offers four years of funding for their own doctoral students would be expected to fund an ESSP student for at least two years; Environmental Studies would in that scenario fund for an additional two years.
+Each focal department has their own funding policies.
+For more information about graduate teaching fellowships, please consult Graduate Student Funding and our Graduate Program FAQ.

 The Environmental Studies Program does not administer financial aid, loans, grants, or scholarships.
-Students may wish to contact the Office of Student Financial Aid, tel.
-800-760-6953, to find out about scholarship or other funding opportunities.
+Students may wish to contact the Office of Student Financial Aid, 800-760-6953, to find out about scholarship or other funding opportunities.

 Occasionally students in our programs are supported by individual grants to specific faculty, but this is rare and very difficult to arrange until students are involved in the program.

+Ready to apply?
 Graduate Admission Application

-Direct any questions concerning the application process to Gayla WardWell, Graduate Program Coordinator for the Environmental Studies Program.
+Direct any questions concerning the application process to Gayla WardWell, Graduate Programs Coordinator for the Environmental Studies Program.
 Gayla can be reached at (541) 346-5057 or by e-mail at email@example.com.
 Her hours are 8:30 AM – 4:30 PM (Pacific Time), Mondays through Thursdays.
 The ENVS office is closed every day from noon to 1 PM for lunch and on Fridays throughout the summer.